Laurcons/iakabscript/SPEC.md

 ```
 multe [key] ii [value] cu [key] ii [value] si atat
 ```
 You can have as many keys and values as you want.
-Please note that, since you cannot split lines in IS, an array literal can get unreadably long.
-But then again, Ed is unreadable...
+Please note that, while [line splitting](#line-splitting) is permitted, you should think: would Ed split his lines?
+That's what I thought.

 An empty array literal has the form:
 ```